ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Accessory Firmware Modifications

 The DULT protocol (see {{!I-D.draft-ietf-dult-accessory-protocol}}) will specify that accessory firmware images MUST be authenticated, and that accessories MUST verify the integrity and origin of firmware.
-However, if these protections were to be bypassed, an accessory's software could be altered to deviate from standard behavior.
+However, if these protections were to be bypassed, an accessory's firmware could be altered to deviate from standard behavior.
 Attackers may manipulate advertisement intervals to reduce detection opportunities, allowing the tag to evade tracking for extended periods, or rotate IDs rapidly, disrupting detection systems that rely on tracking unknown device persistence.

 Firmware-based changes would have high impact.
 The likelihood is low, as these attacks require significant technical expertise to bypass firmware verification and modify low-level accessory behavior.
 As a result, the overall risk level is medium.
+Partial mitigation of this attack is possible by requiring accessories to verify the integrity and origin of firmware.

 ### Attacker Accessory Disablement